- You need a good credit score to qualify for this card.

 Highlights

-• Get up to 130,000 points.
-Earn 100,000 bonus Qantas Points and a $250 cashback to your new card when you spend $5,000 on eligible purchases in the first 3 months from approval.
-Plus an additional 30,000 bonus Qantas Points when you keep your card for over 12 months.
-Terms and Conditions apply
+- Receive up to 130,000 points.
+Get a 90,000 bonus Qantas Points and $200 cashback on your new card after spending $5,000 on qualifying purchases within the initial 3 months of approval.
+Additionally, earn an extra 40,000 bonus Qantas Points by maintaining your card for over 12 months.
+Terms and Conditions apply.

-• Earn 1 Qantas Point per $1 spent on eligible purchases up to $7,500 per statement period.
+- Earn 1 Qantas Point for every $1 spent on eligible purchases, up to $7,500 per statement period.

-• Get 7 complimentary insurances including International Travel Insurance.
+- It includes 7 complimentary insurances, including International Travel Insurance.

 Who is the ANZ Frequent Flyer Black Card for?